AndyA/encoding-sleuth/README.md

 The single byte form (0x00 - 0x7F) is 7 bit safe, synonymous with ASCII and is identified as `7bit`.

 The other forms are identified by `EncodingSleuth` as `utf8`.
 They allow any code point between 0x80 an 0x7fffffff to be encoded.

-### span flags
+### Span flags

-Each span has `flags` and `f` fields but they are only populated for `utf8` sequences.
+Each returned span has `flags` and `f` fields but they are only populated for `utf8` sequences.
 With all checks enabled (see constructor above) the following flags may be set for each `utf8` span:

 * flag code points between 0xd800 and 0xdfff as '`illegal`'; these are surrogates that shouldn't appear in valid utf8